Sunday, June 14, 2026

 These comments by Robert F. Kennedy (note... not "Jr.") were recorded almost exactly sixty years ago.
 He was talking about how the U.S. government should think about psychedelic drugs, which at that time pretty much just meant LSD.

 Other psychedelics like psilocybin, MDMA, ibogaine, ayahuasca, mescaline, bufo and ketamine, have very different historical contexts: they may come with long indigenous traditions and sacred rituals, or medical applications which predate populist recreational use/abuse in Western societies.
-LSD was unique or paradigmatic, as having been accidentally invented in a pharma company lab, and later widely disseminated to be used secretly and illegally within a single human generation as both a sacrament and a weapon, creating huge socio-cultural impact.
+LSD was unique or paradigmatic, as having been accidentally invented in a pharma company lab and later, within a single human generation, widely disseminated to be used secretly and illegally as both a sacrament and a weapon, creating huge socio-cultural impact.

 LSD started out as a psychiatric drug.
 It presents a simpler, historical picture of psychedelics for mental health medicine because intentions connected to it, however various from one individual user to another, have not significantly changed, but were all there in 1943 for Albert Hoffman's bicycle ride.
 It can be seen as one short, peculiarly Western narrative.